hpdeifel/pdfgrep/testsuite/README.md

 following variables can be set:

-- `disable_poppler_version_check`: Don't mark tests as unsupported if the poppler version is not recent enought.
-(This is useful, if you have backported a patch from a later version to your current one).
+- `disable_poppler_version_check`: Don't mark tests as unsupported if the poppler version is not recent enough.
+(This is useful if you have backported a patch from a later version to your current one).

 ## Writing new tests